 Which city you arrange the notary appointment is up to you.
 If the notaries in your region are at full capacity, it may make sense to visit a notary in another region so that the notarisation of your founding documents is not unnecessarily delayed.

-How high the costs for the notarial appointment depend on the form of the company, the amount of the share capital, the use of a Musterprotokoll or customised articles of association, and a number of other factors.
+How high the costs for the notary appointment depend on the form of the company, the amount of the Stammkapital (share capital), the use of a Musterprotokoll or customised articles of association, and a number of other factors.
 With a few simple tricks, you can also save notary fees by creating the list of shareholders yourself (German article).

 How do I pay the notary fees?